 Texas law (Texas Success Initiative or TSI) requires all new students in a public college or university have their academic skills level assessed prior to entry in a college level class.
 The assessment helps students understand their skill levels in reading, writing, and math and enables them to enroll in classes that appropriately match each individual’s skill level.
-Weatherford College offers the state-approved assessments in the Weatherford College Testing Center, Wise County Campus, Education Center at Mineral Wells, and Education Center at Granbury.
+Weatherford College offers the state-approved assessments in the Weatherford College Testing Center & Wise County Campus Testing Center.
 For information concerning dates and times of assessment testing, please contact the Weatherford College Testing Center.

 All students entering Weatherford College, except those in Level I vocational certificate programs, need to take an assessment exam or show proof of exemption before enrolling.